Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 • No IP resistance

-The WH-1000XM4 over-ears were replaced by the WH-1000XM5, but they’re still hanging about as a more affordable mid-range option.
+The WH-1000XM4 over-ears were replaced by the WH-1000XM5, but they’re still around as a more affordable mid-range option.

 The noise-cancelling was the strongest we’ve heard from a Sony headphone until the WH-1000XM5, but they still manage to hold their own against newer ANC headphones from other brands.
 We found they reduced outside sound effectively, hushing voices more effectively than the XM5, although it does do this with a slight noise-cancelling tone.